keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 !!!
 Attention
     <p style="font-size:14px;">
-      **If you have 30 minutes or less remaining in the workshop, you should consider proceeding to the [Host Layer round](/workshop/host-layer/assess/).** There will be time during the Inspector Assessment run to continue the WAF excercises.
+      **If you have 30 minutes or less remaining in the workshop, you should consider proceeding to the [Host Layer round](/workshop/host-layer/assess/).** There will be time during the Inspector Assessment run to continue the WAF exercises.
     </p>

 !!! info "Note About Remaining Exercises"